 Villa Belvedere Hotel – Traditional rooms close to Villa Comunale and the centre of town.

 I hope that helps you have a wonderful holiday in Taormina, Sicily.
+Check out my Instagram highlights if you’d like to know more about our time in Sicily.

 You may also like: